lucasjacklucas/lucasjacklucas.github.io/group.md

 <img class="profile-picture" src="mcmahon.png">

 **Nicole McMahon** is a Canadian Municipal Barometer Postdoctoral Scholar at the University of Calgary.
 Her research broadly focuses on Canadian politics, comparative public policy, and identity politics, with a particular emphasis on LGBTQ+ politics.
-Her work is published in Governance, Party Politics, Politics, Groups and Identities, Representation, PS: Political Science & Politics, and the Canadian Journal of Political Science.
+Her work is published in _Governance_, _Party Politics_, _Politics, Groups and Identities_, _Representation_, _PS: Political Science & Politics_, and the _Canadian Journal of Political Science_.
 For more information about Nicole's work, please visit www.nicolefmcmahon.com.

 <img class="profile-picture" src="Romualdi.jpeg">